-Sometimes want to "break out" out from the normal flow of control:
+Sometimes want to alter the normal flow of control:

-Want to immediately stop execution of the program, due to request from user (typing Control-C) or encountering an error.
-E.g. halt opcode in assembly language; error in HOFL, Scheme;

-- Discover an answer and want to return it immediately without processing all pending computations.
-E.g. encountering a zero when finding the product of elements in a list, array, or tree. - Encounter an unusual situation that may need to be handled differently in different contexts.
+- to immediately stop execution of the program, due to a user request (typing Control-C) or encountering an error.
+E.g. halt opcode in assembly language; error in HOFL, Scheme; - to return an answer immediately without processing all pending computations.
+E.g. encountering a zero when finding the product of elements in a list, array, or tree. - to handle an unusual situation that may need to be handled differently in different contexts (an exception).
 E.g., division by zero, out-of-bounds array access, unbound variables in environment lookup.